lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 An oil like substance, originates from the old mill, according to her that is the origin of the mutation.
 [[Keth]] casts Lay on Hands on her curing her of the poisonous state she is in.
 And gifts him a [[Fey enchanted drop of water]].

+Near the mill, we decide to set up camp.

 ## Loot:
 - [[Javelin of Lightning]] - Copper Javelin (Given to [[Keth]])